 You do not have regular income

 If you are a student, freelancer or a homemaker, you will not have a salary account and your income would also be irregular.
-However, that need not deter you from having a credit score.
+However, that need not deter you from having and building a credit score.
 Some of the options you could explore are:

 a) a secured credit card